weaveworks-experiments/flux-classic/site/index.md

   supported)

 Flux is not a platform, and does not require changes to your application code.
-It can work with other Docker-based tooling, such as container schedulers.
+It works with other Docker-based tooling, such as container schedulers.
 Flux works with Weave Net and other Docker network plugins, but does not require them.

-If you are new to Flux, perhaps try the [getting started guide](/site/getstarted.md) or read the technical [overview](/site/overview.md).
+If you are new to Flux, try the [getting started guide](/site/getstarted.md) or read the technical [overview](/site/overview.md).
 Otherwise, other guides and reference docs are linked from the contents to the side.